 Because the password manager carefully examines the login page's URL (domain name, actually), it won't be fooled by phishing pages.
 And because all your passwords will be unique, any hack of an online service means that only your account on that service is at risk, not a dozen or more other accounts too.

-There are two other benefits of moving your accounts to a password manager:
+And there are at least three other benefits of moving your accounts to a password manager:

 - you can log into your accounts from any of your devices, whether you're at home or away (and you can manage your password manager's vault on all your devices); and